tekperfect/devops-docs/docs/courses/07-Databases/lessons/postgresql.md

+PostgreSQL

-### Postgres Commands
+### PostgreSQL Commands

-Lists all the commands you can run from Postgres
+Lists all the commands you can run from PostgreSQL

 `\h`

-Quits Postgres
+Quits PostgreSQL

 `\q`